Betty, Age 10, Gets Her Very First Pair of Glasses

 Ana Lopez makes phone calls on our behalf while managing her shop, Casa Lopez.

-Betty has been to the eye doctor in Ottawa since she was three years old, but she had the need for glasses before.
+Betty has been to the eye doctor in Ottawa since she was three years old, but she had no need for glasses.
 That changed today.

 Her reaction was very similar to mine when I got my first pair of glasses, which were also pink.
-I was about her age and the difference that glasses gave me felt miraculous.
+I was about her age and the difference felt miraculous.

-She says it’s like she’s been looking at a painting but now that she hasn’t glasses she’s actually part of the painting.
-She commented on the texture of many things, and said she could read the boat name of the boat that is moored next to us.
+She says it’s like she’s been looking at a painting but now that she has glasses she’s actually part of the painting.
+She commented on the texture of many things.
+She could read the name of the boat that is moored next to us.

 My description is not doing her excitement justice.
 I shall let Betty tell you in her own words about her new glasses.